le0kar0ub1/ParadigmShift/doc/rootdoc.md

 Working with a [cloud provider](https://fr.wikipedia.org/wiki/Cloud_computing) as [AWS](https://en.wikipedia.org/wiki/Amazon_Web_Services) change many things.

-This is a universe where the automatation is taken to the extreme and the end user work is highly reduce.
+This is a universe where the automatation is taken to the extreme and the end user work is highly reduced.

 The `As A Service` concept.